ktor-doc-jp/ktor-doc-jp/clients/http-client/calls/requests.md

 and start making requests using one of the many convenience methods available.

-You can omit the engine, and Ktor will choose an engine among the ones that are available from the included artifacts using a ServiceLoader.
+You can omit the engine, and Ktor will choose an engine among the ones that are available from the included artifacts using a ServiceLoader on the JVM, or the default implementation in the other platforms.

 First you need to instantiate the client: